 2. Cost/Financial Aid

-There are different types of financial aid programs at different schools and with so many scholarships available, paying for college can be easier than you might think.
+There are different types of financial aid programs at different schools and with many scholarships available, paying for college can be easier than you might think.
 Your grades may be worth money, your community service may be worth money, and your athletic ability may be worth money.
 In addition, where your parents work just might have scholarship dollars to give.
 Half the battle is doing the research, applying and meeting deadlines.

 All schools are now required to provide a “cost calculator” or “net price calculator” which can be helpful in getting a preliminary read of the cost of attending (the same generally found under financial aid support sites).